Sobornost: Religion

 Kireyevsky asserted that "the sum total of all Christians of all ages, past and present, comprise one indivisible, eternal living assembly of the faithful, held together just as much by the unity of consciousness as through the communion of prayer".
 The term, in general, means the unity, togetherness that is the church, based on individual like-minded interest.

 Starting with Solovyov, sobornost was regarded as the basis for the ecumenical movement within the Russian Orthodox Church.
 Sergei Bulgakov, Nikolai Berdyaev and Pavel Florensky were notable proponents for the spirit of sobornost between different Christian factions.
-The Pochvennichestvo perspective of sobornost held that it means conforming oneself to the truth, rather than truth being subjective to individuals, as opposed to there being no facts but only perspectives or points of view.
+The Pochvennichestvo perspective of sobornost held that it means determining the content of the truth and conforming one's beliefs to it as opposed to holding that truth is subjective to individuals and/or that there are no facts but rather only perspectives or points of view.